Cynz300/Scientific_Networking/README.md

 ## Conclusions

-1. The keyword failed to reject the null hypothesis in most cases.
-We can conclude there is no stat. sig. difference in keywords aside from computation complexity.
-2. The first author did not have any statistically significant influence over any other author.
+1. Majority of authors, keywords and venues did not have a statistically significant inference that they had greater influence or penetration.
-3. The last author failed to reject the null hypothesis in most cases except for 1.
-This means the most profilic last authors have no stat. sign. impact on # of citations other than vs Saharon.
-4.
+2. Last Authors tend to be Principal Investigators of Labs and ones that are prolific tend to have greater saturation and expediency than other versus the opposite.
-5. The most prolific venue did have multiple significant difference where it is greater.
+3. The most prolific venue did have multiple significant difference where it is greater.
 Only BMC Informatics have similar penetration.
+4. Venues are statistically more important to ensure a publication is influential; however, there are specific cases in which the Author will have more clout.
+5. Authors who have more influence tend to publish in a wide variety of journals versus concentrating in one area.

 ## Contact